 Let’s finish up this sweet little psalm with a thought: we are God’s inheritance.
 Right?
 When David calls out:

 Save your people and bless your inheritance; be their shepherd and carry them forever.
 Psalm 28:9

 That’s us, friends!

-Father, help us to surrender to You in faith.
-With the election coming up and the virus and the economy and all the unknowns for our loved ones, we surrender to You.
-When we feel faithless, You remain faithful.
+Father in heaven, help us to surrender to you in faith.
+With all the unknowns in this life, we surrender to you.
+When we feel faithless, you remain faithful.
 When we feel hopeless, help us to cling to that faithfulness.
-In the morning, may we remember to praise Your name, and in the evening, may we remember Your goodness.
-And in the middle of the night, when the weight of this world closes in, may we sing of Your faithfulness to us and to a thousands generations and lift our hands Your Most Holy Place.
-Heal our land, protect our loved ones, strengthen Your church.
+In the morning, may we remember to praise your name, and in the evening, may we remember your goodness.
+And in the middle of the night, when the weight of this world closes in, may we sing of your faithfulness to us and to a thousand generations and lift our hands to your Most Holy Place.
+Heal our land, protect our loved ones, strengthen your church.
 Amen.